Hotsheetiq/chat-5.0-review-ai-chat/REQUEST_HISTORY.md

 log #035 – July 28, 2025
 📝 Request: why are historical calls not visible right now ? can they be?
 ✅ Resolution: HISTORICAL CALL PERSISTENCE INVESTIGATION: Checking conversation storage system and implementing persistent call history to preserve real phone conversations across system restarts.

+log #036 – July 28, 2025
+📝 Request: sort call log to reflect the most recent one on top
+✅ Resolution: CALL HISTORY SORTING FIX: Modified call history API to sort conversations by timestamp in descending order.
+Most recent calls now display at the top of the dashboard call history section.